- Wake Tech serves almost 74,000 students annually: approximately 31,500 in curriculum programs and 42,500 in workforce continuing education.

 - 90% of students in Career Programs are employed within 90 days of their graduation.

-- Wake Tech has more online students (15,410) than any community college in North Carolina.
+- Wake Tech has 16,350 online students – more than any community college in North Carolina.

-- Wake Tech is consistently among the fastest-growing community colleges in the United States as named by Community College Week.
+- Wake Tech is consistently among the fastest-growing community colleges in the U.S., according to Community College Week.

 - Wake Tech offers more than 200 curriculum programs – associate degree, diploma, and certificate programs.